junhanamaki/rekiq/README.md

 nice if it also allowed us to schedule a worker to do work recurringly?
 That's what rekiq purposes to do.

-In pratical means, rekiq allows you to schedule a worker to repeat the same work friday at 23:00, for example.
+For example, rekiq allows you to schedule a worker to repeat the same work every friday at 23:00, for example.

 ## Requirements